Are There Jobs For You At The Dubai 2020 Expo?

 Hiring for positions within the hotels can be expected in the months leading up to its opening and as mentioned earlier, this can be expected to be around 2018.

-According to Gulf Business, construction and hospitality are booming industries, but sectors such as banking and tourism will begin to see an increase in 2016 and through to 2017 as well.
+According to Gulf Business, construction and hospitality are booming industries, but sectors such as banking and tourism saw an increase in 2016 and through to 2017 as well.

 This is due to a cautious approach by companies following the recession and greater confidence in the market to begin hiring again.
 It is also forecasted like this to allow for international companies to move into the area in preparation for the Expo.
 However, you can anticipate many of the local companies already hiring in preparation for such an event said Sanjay Modi.